 Set up a comment box so parents can give testimonials to encourage other parents to attend the next session.

-Keeping everyone up-to-date with news from any events related to e-safety is also vital to raising awareness of its importance.
+Keeping everyone up-to-date with news from events related to e-safety is also vital in terms of how to promote e-safety and its importance.
 Advice and new resource are constantly becoming available so a regular news item focusing on e-safety, jam packed with tips and support is a quick way to keep parents and pupils alert, involved and putting e-safety at the forefront of their minds.
 Take a look at Latchmere Schools news to see this idea in action.

-If you would like more support with using your school website to support your e-safety agenda or with making sure your website is Ofsted ready contact Lisa Savage on 020 7404 3400 or firstname.lastname@example.org
+If you would like more support with using your school website or tips on how to promote e-safety effectively please do get in touch.
+Also we are on-hand to help if you need assistance in making sure your school website is Ofsted ready!
+Contact Lisa Savage on 020 7404 3400 or firstname.lastname@example.org